Dipeshgandhi131/Bigdata_projects/Azure End-to-End Batch Pipeline for Formula1 race/readme.md

-# Azure End-to-End Batch Pipeline for Formula1 race
+# Azure End-to-End Batch Pipeline for Formula1 race (Built on Lakehouse)